 The study area is located on the Adamello-Presanella and Ortles-Cevedale massifs (Southeastern Alps, Southern Rhaetian Alps, Marazzi, 2005).
-The area is characterized by a high number of many peaks exceeding 3000 m a.s.l. (e.g., Vióz-Mount 100 Vióz - 3645 m; Mount Adamello Mount - 3554 m; and Mount Presanella Mount - 3558 m) and is one of the most glaciated and glacierized areas in the Italian Alps (Salvatore et al., 2015).
-The sampling stands on Ortles-Cevedale (Bosco Antico -ANBO on Ortles Cevedale; 46° 19' 57" N 10° 39' 55" E) and Adamello-Presanella massifs (Val di Barco - BARC - 46° 19' 57" N 10° 39' 55" E) 16'19" N 10° 42'21" E and Pradach di Val Palù - PALP - on Adamello Presanella Massif46° 16'10" N 10° 41'28" E) belong to treeline ecotones and span between 1820 and 2270 m a.s.l. with a general northern exposure (Fig. 1).
-European larch individuals are scattered in an environment where ericaceous species are predominant (Rhododendron ferrugineum L., Vaccinium spp.)
-(Andreis et al., 2005; Gentili et al., 2013, 2020) (Gentili et al., 2020, 2013; Andreis et al., 2005).
-Soils are commonly influenced by parent material and superimposed vegetation and can be classified as immature and shallow podzols, histosols or umbrisols (Galvan et al., 2008; IUSS Working Group, 2007; Galvan et al., 2008).
+The area is characterized by a high number of peaks exceeding 3000 m a.s.l. (e.g., Vióz Mount - 3645 m; Adamello Mount - 3554 m; and Presanella Mount - 3558 m) and is one of the most glaciated and glacierized areas in the Italian Alps (Salvatore et al., 2015).
+The sampling stands (Bosco Antico - ANBO - on Ortles-Cevedale; Val di Barco - BARC - and Pradach di Val Palù - PALP - on Adamello-Presanella Massif) belong to treeline ecotones and span between 1820 and 2270 m a.s.l. with a general northern exposure (Fig. 1).
+European larch individuals are scattered in an environment where

+90 ericaceous species are predominant (Rhododendron ferrugineum L., Vaccinium spp.)
+(Andreis et al., 2005; Gentili et al., 2013, 2020).
+Soils are commonly influenced by parent material and superimposed vegetation and can be classified as immature and shallow podzols, histosols or umbrisols (IUSS Working Group, 2007; Galvan et al., 2008).

 Figure 1: Map of the study area and sampling sites.
-Stars The stars indicate the sampling sites.
-Numbers The numbers within the square brackets indicate sample size the number of trees.
+Stars indicate the sampling sites.
+Numbers within square bracket indicate sample size.
 Inset (b) base map: European Union Digital Elevation Model (EU-DEM).
 The red squares in insets (a) and (b) represent the footprint of inset (b) and the main map, respectively.

-The area is characterized by a latitudinal precipitation pattern that shows a decreasing trenddecreases northwards and is located just south of the so called "inner dry alpine zone" (Isotta et al., 2014).
-The precipitation distribution reaches a minimum in winter (December-February) and a maximum in summer; (June-August) at 140.8172 mm and 288.1292 mm, respectively; whereas the mean annual value is 928.41017 mm in the 1961-1990 period (Crespi et al., 2018; Carturan et al., 2012).
-Considering the temperature(Crespi et al., 2018; Carturan et al., 2012; Brunetti et al., 2006).
-Considering the temperatures, the 1961-1990 mean annual temperature measured at the nearest station (Careser meteorological station ca. 12 km northwards from the sampling stands and located at 2607 m) was -1.2 °C, with February representing the coldest month (-8.3 °C) and July the warmest month (+6.9 °C).
+The area is characterized by a latitudinal precipitation pattern that shows a decreasing trend northwards and is located just south of the so-called "inner dry alpine zone" (Isotta et al., 2014).
+The precipitation distribution reaches a minimum in winter and a maximum in summer, at 140.8 mm and 288.1 mm, respectively, whereas the mean annual value is 928.4 mm (Crespi et

+100 al., 2018; Carturan et al., 2012).
+Considering the temperature, the 1961-1990 mean annual temperature measured at the nearest station (Careser meteorological station ca. 12 km northwards from the sampling stands and located at 2607 m) was -1.2 °C, with February representing the coldest month (-8.3 °C) and July the warmest month (+6.9 °C).